Is Drinking Coffee Every Day Healthy?

-Many studies confirm that drinking coffee daily (in moderation, of course) is beneficial for your health.
-For years, people have avoided coffee in the belief that its caffeine content was harmful to the body.
-However, year after year, new research continues to confirm that drinking coffee is actually good for you.
+Many studies have stated that drinking coffee daily (in moderation, of course) is beneficial for your health.
+For years, people have avoided coffee because they believed that its caffeine content was harmful.
+However, year after year, new studies state that drinking coffee is good for you.

-Researchers found that other compounds in coffee, besides caffeine, promote liver health when consumed in moderation.
+Researchers also found that other compounds in coffee, besides caffeine, may promote liver health when consumed in moderation.

-Another study, also published in Hepatology, showed that drinking coffee significantly reduces the risk of accumulating connective tissue in the liver (fibrosis) in patients suffering from non-alcoholic fatty liver disease.
+Another study, also published in Hepatology, showed that drinking coffee may significantly reduce the risk of accumulating connective tissue in the liver (fibrosis) in patients who suffer from non-alcoholic fatty liver disease.

 The study determined that the caffeine in coffee can reduce the accumulation of connective tissue in those suffering from chronic liver diseases, like fibrosis.

-To conduct their study, researchers interviewed 306 people about their caffeine consumption and divided them into groups: patients without signs of fibrosis on ultrasound (the control group), those with steatosis, those with non-alcoholic steatohepatitis (NASH) stages 0-1 and 2-4.
+To conduct their study, researchers interviewed 306 people about their caffeine consumption and divided them into groups: patients without signs of fibrosis, those with steatosis, and those with non-alcoholic steatohepatitis (NASH) stages 0-1 and 2-4.